U.S. Wind Resource Map

 This map shows the predicted mean annual wind speeds at 80-m height (at a spatial resolution of about 2 km that is interpolated to a finer scale).
 Areas with annual average wind speeds around 6.5 m/s and greater at 80-m height are generally considered to have suitable wind resource for wind development.
 NREL has conducted a preliminary review and validation of the AWS Truepower's 80-m map estimates for 19 selected states (6 Western states, 6 Midwestern states, and 7 Eastern states) based on tower measurements at heights of about 50 m and above from more than 300 locations.

 These maps resulted from a collaborative project between the National Renewable Energy Laboratory and AWS Truepower of Albany, New York.
 NREL has worked with AWS Truepower for almost a decade on updating wind resource maps for 36 states and producing validated maps for 50-meter height above ground.
-U.S. Department of Energy's Wind Powering America project supported the mapping efforts.
+U.S. Department of Energy's Stakeholder Engagement and Outreach initiative supported the mapping efforts.